dhelmr/data-mining-upv/README.md

                         iteration is less than this threshold value.
   --verbose VERBOSE     Verbose output on/off --auto_increment AUTO_INC
-                        Automatically increment k from k until the value specified with -k is reached --init_strategy INIT_STRATEGY
+                        Automatically increment k from --k-start until the value specified with -k is reached --init_strategy INIT_STRATEGY
-                        Init Strategy, one of 1=RANDOM, 2=SPACE_DIVISION,
+                        Init Strategy, one of 1=RANDOM, 3=DOUBLE_K_FIRST
-                        3=DOUBLE_K_FIRST
   --exclude_last_n EXCLUDE_LAST_N
-                        Excludes the last n instances from the clustering
+                        Excludes the last n instances from the clustering --double_k_result DOUBLE_K_RESULT
+                        if init_strategy=3 is set, you can specify the double_k result here, so that k-means don't have to be run twice
 ```

 For the exact way of functioning of the algorithm, and the meaning of the parameters, please have a look at the project report.
 To run the clustering multiple times for different k and m, this would be a possible call: